BetweenBooks/BetweenBooks.github.io/updates/2021/a-world-without-police-2021.md

   But I suppose this idea is just developing, and this was my first entrypoint into this kind of thinking.
 Overall, I do recommend this book; I think it's very passionately written and contains a lot of good arguments.
-But it's also quite confronting, so be prepared!
+But it's also quite confronting, so be prepared!</p>
 ---